-You should always be mindful of the state of the conversion equipment in your wheelchair accessible vehicle.
-For example, if you hear abnormal noises such as grinding while using your lift or believe a hinge may be loose on your ramp, this could be a sign that it needs to be serviced.
-Regular maintenance checks will ensure that everything from lift mounts and transfer seat operation to wheelchair securements and hydraulic systems are in working order.
+First, you should always be mindful of the state of your lifts and ramps.
+For example, if you hear strange noises such as grinding while using your lift, this could be a sign that it needs to be serviced.
+Regular maintenance checks will ensure that everything from lift mounts to wheelchair securements are in working order.

-One of the most essential things you need to check on your vehicle is the lighting system.
+In addition, proper lighting in your wheelchair accessible vehicle is crucial to staying safe on the road.
 This includes your headlights, taillights, fog lights, turn signals, brake lights, hazard lights, and interior lights.
-Proper lighting is crucial to staying safe on the road.
-It allows you to clearly see the roadway and what is ahead of you, as well as ensuring that you are visible to other motorists.
+Regularly checking your lighting system can help you see the roadway and what is ahead of you, as well as ensuring that you are visible to other motorists.

-Regular brake and steering system inspections should be done to ensure that they are fully functional and reliable to keep you safe on the road.
+Regular brake and steering system inspections should be done to ensure you’re safe on the road.
 Routine maintenance can help identify potential problems early on before the issue escalates.
-If you hear squeaking, squealing, or other odd noises when using your brakes, do not wait to have them inspected.
+If you hear squeaking, squealing, or other odd noises when using your brakes, do not wait to have them checked.
 You should also keep an eye out for potential issues with your steering or suspension such as a vibration in your steering wheel, loose steering, or your car pulling to one side as you travel down the road.

-Remember, scheduled checkups are recommended every six months.
+Remember, it’s recommended you schedule a check-up every six months.
 Our service teams are here for you and we wish you many happy miles!

 Click here to request a service appointment for your accessible van.